Additivemenu/spoonlee1/mySQL/WK7/readme.md

 Order by delivery.SupplierID;
 ```

 Note here we Select delivery.supplierid, instead of supplier.supplierid, to make sure the supplierid selected do participate in the relationship with item (while there could exist a supplier who haven't deliver any items).
+Be very careful to this!

-In this solution, we firstly find out which supplier deliver compass, and then count how many distinct items the suppliers have delivered
+In this solution, we firstly find out which supplier deliver compass, and then count how many distinct items the suppliers have delivered, at last screen out the ones with more than 1 distinct items delivered

 > Note: Solution 2 uses a more generalized approach.
 The generalizable approach is better as it allows queries such as "_find suppliers that deliver two items other than compasses_" - change the >1 to >2 in the Having clause in solution 2 to do this.
 (Solution 2 uses distinct to handle multiple deliveries of compasses for the same supplier)